rilldata/rill/docs/docs/tutorials/other/custom-charts.md

 ---
-title: "Using Natural lanugage to Create Components"
+title: "Using Natural lanugage to Create Components for Canvas Dashboards"
 sidebar_label: "Using Natural lanugage to create Components"
 sidebar_position: 10
 hide_table_of_contents: false